4d/docs/docs/Extensions/develop-components.md

 :::info

-The namespace of a [compiled](#protection-of-components-compilation) component will be added between parentheses after the component name in the [Component Methods page](../Concepts/components.md#using-components) of the host projects:
+The namespace of a [compiled](#protection-of-components-compilation) component is added between parentheses after the component name in the [Component Methods page](../Concepts/components.md#using-components) of the host projects:

 ![](../assets/en/settings/namesapece-explorer.png)

 :::

 Of course, it is recommended to use a distinguished name to avoid any conflict.
-If a user class with the same name as a component already exists in the project, the user class is taken into account and the component classes are ignored.
+If a user class with the same name as a component namespace already exists in the project, the user class is taken into account and the component classes are ignored.

 A component's ORDA classes are not available in its host project.
 For example, if there is a dataclass called Employees in your component, you will not be able to use a "cs.Mycomponent.Employee" class in the host project.